-Her first two features — the 2005 Sundance Jury winner The Forest for the Trees and crossover success Everyone Else (winner of two Silver Bears at Berlin: the grand jury prize and best actress for star Birgit Minichmayr) — established Ade as a rising star of Europe’s art house scene.
+Her first two features — the 2003 Sundance Jury winner The Forest for the Trees and crossover success Everyone Else (winner, in 2009, of two Silver Bears at Berlin: the grand jury prize and best actress for star Birgit Minichmayr) — established Ade as a rising star of Europe’s art house scene.
 Her deeply intimate portraits of relationships gone wrong have drawn comparisons to the work of Ingmar Bergman and John Cassavetes (Ade is a big fan of the latter).

 In Toni Erdmann, the relationship in question is between a hippie father and his estranged daughter.
 Worried her life as a corporate executive isn’t making her happy, the father takes extreme measures, dressing up as a rude practical joker and disrupting her life to provoke a confrontation.

 Ade, 39, spoke to THR ahead of Toni Erdmann’s Cannes debut about family dynamics, having a second baby while finishing the film and why she’s in favor of a subsidy quota for female directors.

 Where did the idea for Toni Erdmann first come from?